ReadableLabs/readable-vscode/README.md

 - C++
 - Java
 - PHP
+  debug false

 ## Privacy

 At Readable, we do not store your code, or use it to train any of our models.

-Note: As we use GPT-3, OpenAi might store your code, so make sure to read their privacy policy if you are unsure.
+Note: As we use GPT-3, OpenAi may store your code, so make sure to read their privacy policy if you are unsure.

+## ACcurate Comments

+Readable doesn't just generate comments off of a template, it uses GPT-3 to generate **detailed** comments.
+It uses GPT-3 Codex, a very powerful Ai which has been trained on millions of lines of code.

 ## Getting Set Up